-This Sub-Fund will hold a minimum share of 1% in sustainable investments at all times.
-This minimum share of 1 % will be split between the three following buckets: taxonomy-aligned investments, other environmentally sustainable investments and socially- sustainable investments, in proportions that may vary over time, depending on investments opportunities.
-Therefore, each of these buckets may individually hold a minimum share of sustainable investments ranging from 0% up to 1% in sustainable investments at all times.
+This Sub-Fund has a minimum share of 3% of sustainable investments at all times.
+This minimum share of 3% will be split between the three following buckets: minimum 0.5% taxonomy-aligned investments, minimum 0.5% other environmentally sustainable investments and minimum 0.5% socially sustainable investments, in proportions that may vary over time, depending on investments opportunities.